Left Ventricular (LV) Thrombus

 - RCA lesions are most common reason for RV infarct as the RV branch is supplied by the RCA.

 - Usually very proximal lesions.

-- TAPSE (Tricuspid Annular Plane Systolic Excursion) has been a validated tool to assess RV function.
+- TAPSE (Tricuspid Annular Plane Systolic Excursion) is a validated tool to assess RV function

 - Tissue Doppler

 - Systolic excursion (S’) of < 9.5 cm/sec is suggestive of RV dysfunction

 - Even after revascularization, the right ventricle may take some time to recover.

 - Hypotension Management